matiasbattocchia/deserve/README.md

 ### Features

 * 🤙 Remote procedure call (RPC) architecture.
-There are no endpoints, methods, paths, nor resource to make decisions about — just the `host`:`port`.
+There are no endpoints, methods, paths, nor resources to make decisions about — just the `host`:`port`.
-* 📦 Send JSON, receive JSON.
-Accept a Python object, return an object.
+* 📦 Send JSON, receive JSON, client-side.
+Accept a Python object, return an object, server-side.
 Conversions happen under the hood.

 ### Installing